geoffsweeney/wine-recommender/memory-bank/preference_persistence_enhancement_plan.md

 6. **Implement API endpoints for managing preferences**:
    - Create new controllers and routes to expose preference management functionality.
 7. **Add comprehensive tests**:
-   - Write unit, integration, and end-to-end tests for all new components and features.
+   - Write unit, integration, and end-to-end tests for all newly implemented logic in both the backend and frontend.

 ---